White House is split over how to vaccinate the world

 Hassan also noted that under South Africa’s plan, vaccines will not be widely available until late 2021 and she may not be immunized until February 2022.
 “I’m under 65, I have no comorbidities, so I’ll rightly be last in line,” she said.

-About 0.5 percent of South Africans and 9 percent of Indians have been vaccinated against coronavirus so far, compared to more than 43 percent of Americans, according to data tracked by the Our World in Data project at the University of Oxford.
+About 0.5 percent of South Africans and 9 percent of Indians have been vaccinated against the coronavirus so far, compared with more than 43 percent of Americans, according to data tracked by the Our World in Data project at the University of Oxford.

 White House divisions